ascend4/ascend4/solvers/ida/AUTO-SELECTION.md

 checks that can trigger fresh numeric factorization.
 See the [SUNDIALS 6.4.1 KLU documentation](https://sundials.readthedocs.io/en/v6.4.1/sunlinsol/SUNLinSol_links.html#the-sunlinsol-klu-module).

-## Implementation outline
+## Implementation

-Resolve AUTO in `ida_set_optional_inputs`, before matrix allocation and the initial consistency solve.
-Preserve the requested parameter string and keep the selected backend separately for attachment and diagnostics.
+AUTO is resolved in `ida_set_optional_inputs`, before matrix allocation and the initial consistency solve.
+The requested parameter string is preserved;
+the selected backend is used separately for attachment and diagnostics.

-Measure structural density as `nnz / n / n` for the actual IDA system: active relations, filtered unknowns, and derivative variables mapped to their state columns.
-Count the union of `dF/dy` and `dF/dy'`, deduplicating overlapping entries even when their initial numeric value is zero.
-Reuse the mapping rules in `ida_sparse_build`; factor out a shared mapping helper if necessary.
+Structural density is `nnz / n / n` for the actual IDA system: active relations, filtered unknowns, and derivative variables mapped to their state columns.
+The count is the union of `dF/dy` and `dF/dy'`, deduplicating overlapping entries even when their initial numeric value is zero.
+Counting and assembly share the same column-mapping helper.

-Avoid constructing the entire CSC/scatter cache merely to decide on DENSE.
-A row-by-row scan with an O(n) marker array can count unique mapped columns in O(incidences) time.
-Skip this scan for unavailable KLU, finite differences, or tiny systems.
-If KLU is selected, build its existing cache once.
-Use overflow-safe counts and density arithmetic.
-Invalid incidence mappings are errors, not reasons to silently change solver.
+A row-by-row scan with an O(n) marker array counts unique mapped columns in O(incidences) time without constructing a CSC/scatter cache.
+The scan is skipped for unavailable KLU, finite differences, or tiny systems.
+KLU's cache is built only if selected.
+Counts and threshold arithmetic avoid integer overflow.
+Invalid incidence mappings produce an error.

-Reconsider AUTO at the existing structural/event restart boundary, where the current implementation already rebuilds the linear solver and sparse cache.
+AUTO is reconsidered at the existing structural/event restart boundary, where the linear solver and sparse cache are rebuilt.
+Ordinary timesteps and nonlinear convergence failures do not trigger backend switching.
-Do not switch backends on every timestep or after ordinary nonlinear convergence failures.
 Dimension-changing restarts remain unsupported.
-Do not add automatic dense retries after KLU numerical/allocation failure in this first version: they can obscure errors or allocate an enormous matrix.
+There is no automatic dense retry after a KLU numerical/allocation failure: it could obscure the original error or allocate an enormous matrix.

+AUTO reports its selected backend and reason through `error_reporter` (`ASC_PROG_NOTE`) after successful setup, including event restarts.
+These messages do not require `stats=true`.
+Structural decisions include dimension, entry count and density; fallback messages explain unavailable KLU, disabled autodiff or the small-system threshold.
+Explicit solver requests do not emit AUTO messages.

-Extend the existing `stats` diagnostic to record requested/selected solver, dimension, structural entries/density when measured, and selection reason (`no-klu`, `finite-difference`, `small-system`, `dense-pattern`, or `sparse-pattern`).
-Explicit DENSE/KLU behaviour should remain unchanged.
+The existing `stats` diagnostic also records requested/selected solver, dimension, structural entries/density when measured, and selection reason (`no-klu`, `finite-difference`, `small-system`, `dense-pattern`, or `sparse-pattern`).
+A count/density of -1 means it was not measured.
+Explicit DENSE/KLU behaviour remains unchanged.

-Test the policy at both threshold boundaries without timing assertions;
-exercise AUTO with KLU absent, autodiff disabled, and explicit overrides.
+Tests cover both threshold boundaries without timing assertions, AUTO with KLU absent or autodiff disabled, and explicit overrides.
+A 64-state model switches from sparse to dense and back, checking the attached matrix type, reported reasons and the exact decay solution in all modes.
+Existing event and setup-failure regressions remain part of the suite.
-Compare integration outputs with explicit DENSE/KLU.
-Test same-size events whose pattern changes across the density threshold, plus existing event and setup-failure regressions.
-Repeat the small/TGA benchmarks on the deployment machine before promoting AUTO to the default.
+Repeat the small/TGA benchmarks on the deployment machine when qualifying performance there.
 More elaborate fill estimates or online timing selection can wait for evidence that this policy is inadequate.

+Local validation with AUTO as the default: all 79 main IDA tests and all 88 focused tests pass, also when forcing DENSE or KLU.
+A build with KLU disabled passes all 86 applicable focused tests using the default AUTO fallback.
+Valgrind over the focused AUTO suite reports zero errors and no definitely, indirectly or possibly lost allocations (104 bytes remain reachable).

+Three alternating-order probes of the 230-unknown TGA case gave median solve times of 34.9 ms for explicit KLU and 36.2 ms for AUTO; their final paired sampled trajectories were identical.
+These whole-integration timings include the AUTO notification and do not isolate the counting cost.
+The extra scan uses O(n) temporary storage and O(incidences) work only at setup/restarts.

 ## Reproduction